blakeo2/blakeo2/README.md

-- 👋 Hi, I’m Blake Ocampo
-- 👀 I’m interested in Chemoinformatics, Data Science, and applications of machine learning to chemistry
-- 🌱 I’m currently learning how to code more efficiently, work with RDKit and molecular graphs, and algorithm development
-- 💞️ I’m looking to collaborate on encoding chemical properties, descriptor development, and graph traversal
+My name is Blake Ocampo and I'm currently a PhD candidate at the University Illinois at Urbana Champaign working under Professor Scott Denmark.
+I'm interested in chemoinformatics, data science, and applications of machine learning to chemistry, especially those related to process chemistry.
+I enjoy making tools for chemists that help enable their workflows in a more wholistic way.
+I have expeirence with RDKit, Openbabel, Openeye, and Keras/Pytorch, with my main coding language is Python.
+I'm looking to collaborate on encoding chemical properties and descriptor development.

-- 📫 How to reach me: blakeo2@illinois.edu
+The best way to reach me is blakeo2@illinois.edu

 <!---
 blakeo2/blakeo2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.